viktor-protasov/Ananthi-KS/README.md

 - 👋 Hi, I’m @Ananthi-KS
-- 👀 I’m interested in Pattu
+- 👀 I’m interested in
-- 🌱 I’m currently learning Pattu
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Pattu
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me through Pattu
+- 📫 How to reach me

 <!---
 Ananthi-KS/Ananthi-KS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.